10 Amazing Wood Frog Facts

 As tadpoles, wood frogs primarily feed on small organisms, such as algae, bacteria, and tiny aquatic invertebrates, filtering them out from the water.
 Once they transition into adulthood, wood frogs continue to consume a variety of invertebrates, including insects, spiders, worms, and snails.
 This diet allows them to obtain the necessary nutrients to support their growth and development.

-See also 5 Adaptations of the Wood Frog
+See also Fascinating Facts About Wood Frog Hibernation

 Small Vertebrates